Jesse Tafero: Aftermath

 The case became a cause célèbre among death penalty opponents, who cited the brutal circumstances of Tafero's execution as reasons it should be abolished.
 Filmmaker Micki Dickoff made a crime drama on the case entitled In the Blink of an Eye, which aired as an ABC Movie of the Week in 1996.
 Sunny Jacobs, even though she had not been exonerated, is featured in The Exonerated, a made-for-cable television film, first aired in 2005.

 Ellen McGarrahan, who later wrote a book about the case, said advocates for Tafero and Jacobs had obscured the facts of the case by attempting to portray them as completely innocent.
 For example, The Exonerated ignored the fact that Tafero and not just Rhodes was a convicted felon on parole.
 As for Jacobs, she said that two eyewitnesses testified that Rhodes couldn't have been the shooter since his hands were in the air.
 Forensic evidence suggested that the taser shot had come from the back of the car.
 McGarrahan suggested that while Jacobs may not have fired any shots, she most likely at least fired the taser.

 After approaching her in Ireland, Jacobs was wary on the subject of her involvement in the murders and refused to talk about the taser whatsoever.
-When McGarrahan said she simply wanted to establish the truth about the case, Jacobs said it would never be known."I don't think you can know that.
+When McGarrahan said she simply wanted to establish the truth about the case, Jacobs gave evasive answers, saying the truth would never be known even though she was present for the murders."I don't think you can know that.
 I don't think that's knowable."In 1992, Jacobs was granted a new trial after an appellate court found that prosecutors had withheld potentially exculpatory evidence from her defense.
 She later entered an Alford plea to two counts of second degree murder and was released on time served in October 1992.
 In 2011, Jacobs married Peter Pringle, who had been exonerated after being convicted of capital murder and sentenced to death in the Republic of Ireland.
 (Pringle's sentence was commuted to life imprisonment, the death penalty having been abolished in practice in Ireland since 1954, abolished for ordinary murder in 1964, and permanently abolished for all crimes in 1990.)

 Sunny and Peter Pringle had founded The Sunny Centre where they helped other exonerees with their healing process.
 The centre is non-profit and gives individuals support upon leaving prison.
 The couple welcomed exonerees into their home and incorporated a holistic approach to healing through yoga, meditation and prayer.

 Jacobs died at the age of 77 in a house fire in County Galway, Ireland in June 2025.